Comparing Tesla With Industry Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-With a relatively high Price to Sales ratio of 16.93, which is 11.36x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 16.74, which is 11.31x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

 -